 If you are in counseling or have another safe person in your life, you might consider sharing this with them.
 If not, hopefully, you can continue this two-part dialogue rather than having the eating disorder do a daily monologue!

 One of the reasons eating disorders develop in the first place is to mask painful emotions.
 Even though eating disorders themselves cause painful feelings, our behaviors and obsessions are often an attempt to numb or distract from deeper pain.
 Learning how to tolerate and express our emotions in healthy ways can be challenging but extremely rewarding.
-You will learn that all feelings pass, especially if we are kind to ourselves in thought and action!
+You’ll learn that all feelings pass, especially if we are kind to ourselves in thought and action!

 Here are a few practical steps that will help you reveal and heal what you feel: